Meet the Sew Over It team!

 Whilst undertaking research in physical geography, sewing became my much needed creative outlet to clear my head after a day of science.
 It was a challenge from my sister that made me take the leap from quilting to dressmaking and I’ve never looked back!
 I love using the online resources shared by the fantastic sewing community to learn new skills and I’m always up for a bit of a sewing challenge.
 After leaving the academic life behind me I began my biggest challenge so far and started the tricky task of finding a role that combined my two great loves: sewing and spreadsheets.
 I’ve been lucky enough to find that role at Sew Over It and thoroughly enjoy putting my spreadsheet skills to work (whilst being surrounded by fabric of course!).

-Our General Manager, Rosie manages both the classes and wholesale sides of Sew Over It, and is based across both Clapham and Islington, Monday-Friday.
+Our General Manager, Rosie manages both the classes and wholesale sides of Sew Over It, and is based across both our Islington shop and Hackney office, Monday to Friday.

 Alex Whatley – Content Manager